Semacode

-Semacode is a software company based in Waterloo, Ontario, Canada.
-It is also this company's trade name for their machine-readable ISO/IEC 16022 Data Matrix barcodes, which are used to encode Internet URLs.
+Semacode was a software company based in Waterloo, Ontario, Canada, known for a product with the same trade name – machine-readable ISO/IEC 16022 Data Matrix barcodes, which are used to encode Internet URLs.

-Semacodes are primarily aimed at being used with cellular phones which have built-in cameras, to quickly capture a Web site address for use in the phone's web browser.
-Semacodes are in fact DataMatrix encoded URLs.
+Semacodes were primarily aimed at being used with cellular phones which have built-in cameras, to quickly capture a Web site address for use in the phone's web browser.
+The system was created by Simon Woodside after he was thinking of a followup to the use of CueCat barcode scanners.
+When it launched it operated only on Nokia camera phones that use the Symbian Series 60 operating system.

 The Semacode website states that Semacode tags are an "open system" and that tag creation is "completely unrestricted," with the SDK software tools being free of charge for non-commercial use.

-Potential uses for Semacode tags are still being explored, and will complement development of the concept of using mobile phones as devices for information gathering and exchange.
-Suggestions from the Semacode.org website included:
+Suggestions for usage from the Semacode.org website included 2007: